 First, look to HVAC experts who will help you install your new heating system.
 There are experts for every heating system, and finding the best HVAC contractor for your project can be tough.
 When looking for your personal HVAC expert, look for the following traits:

 If you’re having trouble finding your own HVAC expert, check out our website.
 HVAC.com acts as an unbiased, trustworthy resource by connecting you with a great contractor from our network.
-You can use our directory or our concierge-style matching service to find the perfect HVAC expert for you.
-Or, if you prefer to get a quote without spending the time to meet contractors at your house, you can use our quoting process, where we give you a set of competitive bids to help you buy a new system.
+You can use our directory to find the perfect HVAC expert for you.

 There are two methods of measuring your heating system’s energy efficiency.
 The first measurement is AFUE, or Annual Fuel Utilization Efficiency.
 This measures how much energy is converted from burning fuel divided by the amount of fossil fuel used by the boiler or furnace.
 In mathematical terms,